satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 egotistical attitudes that affected their reviews.
 Second, we reached a consensus on most issues, resulting in a very rapid process of writing and reviewing, without conflicts or deadlock.
-Third, because we had to meet the submission deadline for this article, we took some decisions be taken without seeking approval from all reviewers.
+Third, because we had to meet the submission deadline for this article, one or another of us took some decisions without seeking approval from all other reviewers.
+All three of these point to the problem that reviewers would face reaching an agreement so that the article could be published.

 In the long run, the review process need not be limited to publication, but can be engaged throughout the process of research, from inception